joostouwerling/netcomputing/webservice/server.md

 initctl restart tomcat
 ```

 Now, you can generate a WAR file (can be done locally) using `mvn install` and load it up through the web manager.
+Or copy WAR file into /opt/tomcat/webapps/